 Teaching: Dr. Venkataraman teaches courses in the area of investments.

-Awards & Honors: Venkataraman serves as Associate Editor of Journal of Financial and Quantitative Analysis and Journal of Financial Research and on the Board of Directors of the Texas Hedge Fund Association.
+Awards & Honors: Venkataraman serves on the Editorial Board of several journals including Journal of Financial and Quantitative Analysis and Journal of Financial Markets.
 He is a recipient of the Boghetich Family Distinguished Teaching Award (the highest teaching award in the Cox School), the 2008 Gerald J. Ford Senior Research Fellowship and the Research Excellence Award for the Cox School.
 His research has won several best paper awards at international conferences.

 Notably, Kumar was named among “The Best 40 B-School Profs Under the Age of 40” in the 2011 Poets & Quants ranking of Business School professors.